dop2001/AutoSignIn/README.md

 ## Scop of Use

-t can only be used for the automatic sign-in service of [Gpushare Cloud](https://gpushare.com/)  website, and your account needs to be a V2 member.
+It can only be used for the automatic sign-in service of [Gpushare Cloud](https://gpushare.com/)  website, and your account needs to be a V2 member.

 ## Deployment